emnify/product-docs/DEVELOPMENT.md

 Please follow the [pull request template](https://github.com/emnify/product-docs/blob/main/.github/PULL_REQUEST_TEMPLATE.md) and be as descriptive as possible.
 All [CI pipelines](https://github.com/emnify/product-docs/blob/main/.github/workflows) must also pass before merging.

+### Preview content

+Any changes to files that affect the site will trigger a [preview workflow](./.github/workflows/preview.yml).
+When this workflow runs successfully, you'll see a comment on your pull request with a link to the deployed preview.
+Previews are automatically removed when the pull request is closed.

 ## Deployment